Pierre-Joseph van Beneden: Distinctions

-Van Beneden attended the celebration of the tercentenary of the University of Edinburgh, and was there made an honorary LL.D.
+Van Beneden attended the celebration of the tercentenary of the University of Edinburgh and was there made an honorary LL.D.
 He was a foreign member of the Royal Society and also of the Linnæan, Geological, and Zoological societies of London.
 He was president of the Royal Belgian Academy in 1881, and was created Grand Officer of the Order of Leopold on the occasion of his professorial jubilee.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1886.
 He became a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1859.
 He died in Leuven aged 84 on January 8, 1894.
 He was always a devout Catholic and, as the writer of his obituary for the Royal Society particularly states, always exhibited "the widest toleration for the views of others".

+The extinct Carboniferous fish Benedenius is named after him, whose type species van Beneden had initially described as Paleoniscus deneensis.